trey/treypiepmeier/src/solutions/left-close-tab-button-in-firefox.md

 tags: browser
 ---

+Update _Thursday, June 3, 2021_:

+With [the new version of Firefox](https://www.mozilla.org/en-US/firefox/89.0/releasenotes/), it's probably no longer worth fighting the non-Mac right-side close buttons.
+Oh well.

+---

 As a good and loyal Mac user, I know that the little button to close a tab (or window or modal dialog, etc.) should be on the left, not the right.
 Here’s how you can make Firefox a little less ugly.

 {% include components/figure name: 'safari-tab.png' alt: 'Safari tab' caption: 'Safari.
 So pretty.' width: 409 height: 41 %}